Arrow to expande the menu options

 “Midwives recommend parents of new babies simply use water and cloth for nappy changes at home – especially for those who have skin conditions such as eczema.
 This isn’t always possible of course and the only baby wipe I recommend to new Mums and Dads is WaterWipes.”

-WaterWipes biodegradable, vegan wet wipes are the only baby wipes that contain 99.9% water and a drop of fruit extract and are safe to use on newborn’s skin.
+WaterWipes vegan wet wipes are the only baby wipes that contain 99.9% water and a drop of fruit extract and are safe to use on newborn’s skin.
 They are suitable for sensitive skin and are the only baby wipe to be approved by Allergy UK and a proud sponsor of the Eczema Association of Australasia.

 There is a lot to consider when caring for you newborn’s delicate skin, especially when eczema is involved.
 Spring is a time when skin is particularly susceptible to eczema and allergies, so when treating a nasty eczema flare up, look to products such as WaterWipes that are designed specifically to care for your baby’s delicate skin.